thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 * bot-support@example.com
 * https://example.com/contact

-## About url {#signature-agent-parameter-about-url}
+## About {#signature-agent-parameter-about}

-The `about-url` parameter provides a web page describing the bot.
+The `about` parameter provides inline content or a web page describing the bot: e.g. what does it do, how it handles data it fetches.

 Example
 * https://example.com/bot/about.html
+* data:text/plain,The Example bot is about providing an example.

 ## Logo {#signature-agent-parameter-logo}